-A collaboration with See (Capetown, South Africa), Research Center for Material Culture (Tropenmuseum Amsterdam), and Arna Mackic (architect, Amsterdam).
+A collaboration with See (Capetown, South Africa), RCMC (Research Center for Material Culture, Tropenmuseum Amsterdam), and Arna Mačkić (architect, Amsterdam).

 Designing Convivial Futures

-Activists, artists, designers and urban planners from South Africa, Brazil, Suriname and the Netherlands came together to exchange ideas during Designing Convivial Futures, a multi-day workshop organised by the Het Nieuwe Instituut and the Research Center for Material Culture (RCMC) and held from 1 to 4 October 2019.
+Activists, artists, designers and urban planners from South Africa, Brazil, Suriname and the Netherlands came together to exchange ideas during Designing Convivial Futures, a multi-day workshop organised by Het Nieuwe Instituut and the Research Center for Material Culture (RCMC), which took place from 1 to 4 October 2019.

 Round N Around

-How can we further improve the ‘bikeability’ of São Paulo and increase the usage of bikes as alternative means for transport?
+How can we further improve the ‘bikeability’ of São Paulo and increase the use of bikes as alternative means for transport?
 Round N Around is a collaborative research project by the Amsterdam University of Applied Sciences (HvA Citizen Data Lab), the University of São Paulo and Het Nieuwe Instituut.